-Members of the AFA are the unsung heroes helping solve legal, behavioral and nutritional problems if it has anything to do with an exotic bird or parrot
+Members of the AFA are the unsung heroes of birds helping solve legal, behavioral and nutritional problems if it has anything to do with a pet bird or parrot.

-Earlier this year we talked about how the government wants to outlaw your bird.
-The folks at the AFA are the people standing up to the government protecting our pet birds.
-The list of speakers at this year’s convention read like a Who’s Who of the bird world
+Earlier this year (2015) we talked about how the government wants to outlaw your bird.
+The folks at AFA are the people standing up to the government, protecting our pet birds rights.
+The list of speakers at this year’s convention read like a Who’s Who of the bird world.

 We would’ve loved to have taken four days off and participated in all the events and listen to all the speakers but for us much like most of you, time is at a premium.

 I took in a lot of information but one of the speakers, Josee Birmingham from HARI was particularly engaging.